redsift/sandbox/CreatingSandbox.md

 - `ComputeResponse` [schema](https://github.com/redsift/sandbox/blob/master/schemas/computeResponse.json) A node can only return the following:
   - A dictionary with ‘name’, ‘key’, ‘value’ and an optional ‘epoch’. name is the name of the bucket, key has to be a string and value can only be one of the following:
-    - JSON serialisable object (dictionary or array)
+    - JSON serializable object (dictionary or array)
     - string
     - byte array (Buffer in JavaScript, bytes in Python, etc.)
   - An array of containing the above mentioned dictionary